 Bush types of tomatoes are best for the porch or deck, but rambling, indeterminate varieties can work, too, just be sure to stake or cage them.
 Fertilize with an organic all-purpose fertilizer often and keep an eye out for pests like tobacco hornworms.

 Slicing tomatoes like "Better Boy" will give you something to look forward to late in the summer, while cherry tomatoes will produce right away.
-With the container just a few steps from the kitchen, access to the salad bowl is that much easier. tips for growing the best tomatoes.
+With the container just a few steps from the kitchen, access to the salad bowl is that much easier.
+Learn tips for growing the best tomatoes.

 Chile peppers are a natural for the patio or balcony.
 Banana peppers, jalapeños or poblanos will all thrive in the heat of the summer.
 Freeze or dry peppers to preserve the harvest.